IBC Awards 2025 judges announced!

 Sarah Smith

-Sarah is the Libraries Development Manager for Brent Libraries and Chair of the London branch of the Association of Senior Children's and Education Librarians.
+Sarah is the Libraries Development Manager for Brent Libraries and Chair of the London branch of the Association of Senior Children’s and Education Librarians.
 Her work championing diversity in children’s literature was recognised in the panel production of Diverse Voices in 2014.
 She is a judge for Empathy Lab’s Read for Empathy Guides for schools.
 Sarah is responsible for successful, funded-partnership cultural programming including the annual Spine Festival and drama productions with Open Book Theatre.
 She is a passionate advocate for the role of libraries in developing STEM.
+In 2020, Sarah was awarded an OBE for services to public libraries.
+In 2023, she was named as one of the next generation of professionals who will help lead the Library and Information Association sector into a new age of information under the banner CILIP 125.

 Sarah Smith, a Black woman, stands, smiling, in front of a river in Porto, Portugal on a sunny day, wearing a yellow sleeveless blouse and a red colourful bandana covering some of her hair.